elegant-hoopoe-clinic/ai-chatbot/README.md

-# LangChain RAG System v0.3
+# LangChain RAG System as a Hoopoe AI ChatBot

 A modern Retrieval-Augmented Generation (RAG) system built with LangChain, featuring OpenAI integration and the same proven embedding models from previous versions.